long-covid-hg/META_ANALYSIS/README.md

 Check the summary statistic files submitted to the buckets by the contributing studies (run -> read the INFO printed and check the files created)

+(If there are new upload buckets, add them in scripts/bucketlist.txt manually before running the 1_scan_buckets.sh script)

 ```
 scripts/1_scan_buckets.sh -b scripts/bucketlist.txt
 ```